-Our daily lives are structured by a 24-hour timeframe and by day and night.
-When the sun rises and it gets light, we wake up and start our day.
-When the sun goes down and it gets dark, we end our day and go to bed.
+Our daily lives are structured by a 24-hour time frame.
+When the sun rises we wake up and start our day.
+When the sun goes down we end our day and go to bed.
 At least most of us.
-Despite this pretty clear 24-hour structure, some of us are more energetic and productive in the morning, while others flourish at night,.
-This has everything to do with our biological clock.
+Despite this 24-hour rhythm, some people are more energetic and productive in the morning, while others prefer night times.
+These sleep–wake time preferences can be classified into three chronotypes: The morning type, the intermediate type, and the evening type.

 Circadian rhythms

-Our biological clock is the natural timing device that regulates our so-called circadian rhythms: natural physical, mental and emotional processes in our body in respond to light and dark (day and night).
-Circadian rhythms are also known as the sleep- wake cycle.
-Every tissue and organ in our body has a biological clock, and all clocks are coordinated by a master clock in our brain that receives input from our eyes (light).
+Circadian rhythms are natural physical, mental and emotional processes in the body in respond to light and dark (day and night).
+Circadian rhythms are also known as the sleep- wake cycle, or the biological clock.
+Every tissue and organ in the body has a biological clock, and all clocks are coordinated by a master clock in the brain that receives input from the eyes (light).

-Circadian rhythms influence several processes in our body among which hormone release, eating habits, digestion and metabolism.
-Several factors such as a jet lag, evening shifts at work, blue light from our phone and24/7 light from buildings in our environment, can change circadian rhythms.
-These changes can have severe consequences: Sleep disorders, obesity, diabetes type 2 and mental health issues.[1]
+Circadian rhythms influence several processes in the body among which hormone release, eating habits, digestion and metabolism.
+Several factors such as a jet lag, evening shifts at work, blue and artificial light from screens and buildings in the environment, can disrupt circadian rhythms.
+These disruptions can have health consequences such as an increased risk for sleep disorders, obesity, diabetes type 2 and mental health issues.

 Find your rhythm